-“If you´re not into yoga; if you have half a brain”
+“”If you´re not into yoga; if you have half a brain”

 Listen to the More Recipes About Music & Food Spotify Playlist

 Truth be told, I actually don’t like bean enchiladas.
 I don’t HATE them but I never order them and rarely cook them.
-I prefer a burrito, essentially is an enchilada minus the sauce.
-I make burritos and tacos (a burrito that is not folded up) on a regular basis, but this is the first tray of enchiladas I’ve made in years.
+I prefer a burrito, which essentially is an enchilada minus the sauce.
+I make burritos and tacos (a burrito that is not folded up) on a regular basis, but this is the first plate of enchiladas I’ve made in years.